KRose8/Codepath_Honeypots/README.md

 # MHN-Honeypot-3

 My final honeypot was run with the Ubuntu Dionaea script as well, although it was the version without HTTP.
-This honeypot was almost as successful as Honeypot-1, with it capturing 1,385 attacks in a period of about 7 hours.
+This honeypot was almost as successful as Honeypot-1, with it capturing 2,788 attacks up to this point in time.
 Similarly, the majority of the attacks were performed using pcap as their protocol, with the next most popular protocol being SipSession.
 This honeypot also attracted attention from users around the world, but there were far more instances of attacks coming from IPs in the United States.
 Curiously, there was one United States user who attacked my honeypot over 20+ times, each time trying out a different port each time.
 As observed with my first honeypot, it seems that Dionaea is an incredibly popular script, even the version without HTTP, which would account for the high number of attacks.

 # Issues